 - Keep brushing to a minimum: more than 100 strokes each day can cause split ends.

-A dermatologist can help you determine the cause or causes of excessive shedding or loss and suggest treatment options.
 Contact us today to book an appointment to learn about our wide range of products and treatments that can help encourage new hair growth and prevent further thinning.